What the study found

-What the study found: Trimethoprim-sulfamethoxazole (TMP/SMX) use was associated with a lower risk of severe infections in patients with idiopathic inflammatory myopathy (IIM) who were receiving remission induction therapy.
-The reduction was especially seen for respiratory tract infections.
+Trimethoprim-sulfamethoxazole (TMP/SMX) use was associated with a lower risk of severe infections in patients with idiopathic inflammatory myopathy (IIM), especially respiratory tract infections.
+Older age was associated with a higher risk of severe infection.

-What the researchers tested: This was a retrospective, single-center study of 89 patients with IIM who underwent remission induction therapy.
-After excluding 2 patients who developed PJP, 87 patients remained for analysis, and the team assessed severe infections during follow-up and used Cox regression analysis to look for risk factors.
+The researchers conducted a retrospective, single-center study of 89 patients diagnosed with IIM who underwent remission induction therapy.
+After excluding 2 patients who developed PJP, they analyzed 87 patients and used Cox regression analysis to look for risk factors for severe infection during follow-up.

 Key points